GMT-458-Web-GIS/geogame-neciporkunyalcin/README.md

     country: "Spain",
     lat: 41.3851,
     lon: 2.1734,
-    hint: "This city is home to a football club that has won multiple UEFA Champions League titles."
+    hint: "This city is home to a world-famous football club that plays in red and blue and dominated Europe around 2009–2015.",
+    difficulty: 5
   },
-  {
-    name: "Munich",
-    country: "Germany",
-    lat: 48.1351,
-    lon: 11.5820,
-    hint: "A football giant from this city has dominated the Bundesliga with many league championships."
-  },
-  // ... more cities
+  ...
 ];